 A suit filed against the United Food and Commercial Workers International Union (UCFW) and a separate suit filed against Organization United for Respect at Walmart (OUR) group organizers both sought injunctions to stop protest activities from happening in and around Walmart stores and at Walmart shareholders' meetings.
 Walmart leaders don't really address whether the issues fueling the protests are valid.
 They just want the courts to help them shut the protestors up.

 Walmart Ethical Questions

 And then there's the tragic Bangladesh factories where employees burned to death while creating the garments that would stock Walmart shelves.
 The Bangladesh tragedy is not a legal battle as much as it is a moral debate.
 Walmart's initial response was that the Bangladesh factory employees weren't Walmart employees, so what happened at the factory was neither Walmart's fault nor responsibility.

 Walmart Defines Retail Industry Ethics in Lawsuit Defenses

 Certainly, Walmart is not the only major U.S. retail chain that is being taken to court by its employees.
-It's just the one that seems to be taken to court by its employees most often.
+It's just the one that seems to be taken to court by its employees the most often.

 Since Walmart is the defendant more often than other retail companies, the Walmart legal team has the most influence in defining labor laws for the entire U.S. retail industry.
 In essence, with every lawsuit that Wal-Mart defends, the entire U.S. retail industry is being aligned to the ethics, human resources philosophy, and employment practices that Walmart is willing to fight for.

 Depending on what you believe to be true about how Walmart regards its employees (and the factory workers employed by its suppliers) this could be a terrifying thought for the future of retail employment in the U.S.